 7 Places for First-Timers to Visit in Ghana

-In early October, I spent 10 days in Ghana mainly in Accra, but did also venture out to some of the surrounding areas.
-For anyone who will be a first timer visiting Accra, know that there is a lot to see, but if you have a limited amount of time, here are 7 places you should definitely visit:
+In early October, I spent 10 days in Ghana mainly in Accra but did also venture out to some of the surrounding areas.
+For anyone who will be a first timer visiting Accra know that there is a lot to see.
+But, if you have a limited amount of time, here are 7 places to visit in Ghana:

 1. Aburi Botanical Gardens

 Despite being a city girl, I feel really at peace surrounded by nature.
 Therefore, I try to incorporate this into all of my trips.
 Aburi Gardens has a good mix of local and exotic trees.
 It is a 45 minute drive from Accra.
 We hired a driver to take us to and from the Gardens for 100 Ghanaian Cedis ($25).
 Expect to spend 3-4 hours exploring.